Cian-Murray-Doyle/Food-Price-Forecast/README.md

 }
 ```

 Now we can create a function to forecast the future prices for our data, we can assess the accuracy of these forecasts by looking at our previous analysis.
-We seen that there was clear seasonality in food pricing, so we should expect to see this repeated in our forecasting.
+We saw that there was clear seasonality in food pricing, so we should expect to see this repeated in our forecasting.

 ``` r
 plot_price_forecast <- function(time_series, commodity) {